Module 1.1: Principles of Chaos Engineering & Resilience

 Section titled “It Is Not Random Destruction”Let’s kill the biggest misconception immediately: Chaos Engineering is not about randomly breaking things and seeing what happens.
 That’s vandalism, not engineering.

 Chaos Engineering is a disciplined investigation.
-You form a hypothesis, design a controlled experiment, execute it with safety measures, observe the results, and draw conclusions.
+You form a hypothesis, design a controlled experiment, execute it with safety measures, observe results, and draw conclusions.
 It follows the scientific method as rigorously as any laboratory experiment.

 Think of it this way: